Artist/Studio: Michael O’Connor, London, c.1848

 Over the course of more than a century and a half, the legendary history of these windows at Buckland have been embellished into such an extraordinary myth, that they have now become more famous for the stories concocted about them, than the artistry and beauty of the windows themselves.
 The stories have become more and more outlandish as time has progressed and many are now so old it is probably useless to try and refute them as they are now ‘ingrained’ as part of their history.
 Most of the fables were written and published in the historical newspapers of the time and have been kept alive for more than 160 years and so, despite the sometimes extraordinary claims by the authors, the stories are now so old that they are referred to as fact.

-The period from about 1926 until now probably accounts for the most number of stories published about the origin of the windows with years 1933 to 1935 containing some of the most interesting debates in the newspapers that include some quite amusing claims about their origins.
+The period from about 1926 until now probably accounts for the most number of stories published about the origin of the windows with years 1933 to 1935 containing some of the most interesting debates in the newspapers which include amusing claims about their origins.

 In 1926 an article was published claiming that the window dated back to pre-Reformation days and was “presented by the late Marquis of Salisbury”.
 In 1930 another story circulated that they were from an English Monastery supposedly hidden from the Tudors in the home of a nearby family.